zuvaai/zdai-java/README.md

 the document analysis workflow, including uploading a document, determining its document type and language, extracting text fields and fetching the results of OCR.
 The example expect certain environment variables to be set:

-- `ZUVA_URL`: the URL of the Zuva environment to connect to
+- `DOCAI_URL`: the URL of the Zuva environment to connect to
-- `ZUVA_TOKEN`: your token for the Zuva environment
+- `DOCAI_TOKEN`: your token for the Zuva environment
 - `ZUVA_DEMO_DOC`: the path to the demo document to analyze (defaults to "CANADAGOOS-F1Securiti-2152017.PDF" in the current working directory)

 ## Exceptions